-Donald Oppewal taught at education at Calvin for more than 30 years, influencing an entire generation of future teachers.
+Donald Oppewal taught education at Calvin for more than 30 years, influencing an entire generation of future teachers.

 Education was always integral to whom Don Oppewal was.
 From teaching high school to writing numerous articles, books, and texts on education, particularly Christian education, Oppewal was always seeking or sharing knowledge.